LintaoAmons/bookmarks.nvim/README.md

 > [!WARNING]
+> *Breaking change comming:*
+> if you don't want any breakding changes and avoid this warning,
-> This project is under overhaul, please pin your version to `v1.4.1-before-breaking-change` if you don't want any breaking change.
+> please pin your version to `v1.4.2`.

 # Bookmarks.nvim